 Community Health Internship Program (CHIP)

-COMPACT’s Community Health Internship Program (CHIP) welcomes applications from Brandeis undergraduate students committed to advancing health equity in Waltham.
-This summer (2025), we are pleased to offer opportunities at five extraordinary community-based organizations.
+COMPACT’s Community Health Internship Program (CHIP) provides impactful internship opportunities for Brandeis undergraduate students committed to advancing health equity in Waltham.
+In summer 2025, we are pleased to partner with five extraordinary community-based organizations.

 Recognizing that the social determinants of health are embedded in the places where we live, work, play, and raise our families, CHIP offers an innovative, place-based, mentored, team internship model.
 Throughout the summer, all interns will meet weekly, as a team, with Professors Sara Shostak and Darren Zinner.
 Team meetings will provide you with structured opportunities for reflection, skill building, and professional development.
 They will also allow us to think together, as a team, about what you are learning about the social determinants of health in Waltham, from the perspective of the organization where you are working and the population that it serves.